bgoonz/docs-collection/github/graphql/guides/using-the-explorer.md

 ---
 title: Using the Explorer
-intro: 'You can run queries on real {% data variables.product.prodname_dotcom %} data using the GraphQL Explorer, an integrated development environment in your browser that includes docs, syntax highlighting, and validation errors.'
+intro: "You can run queries on real {% data variables.product.prodname_dotcom %} data using the GraphQL Explorer, an integrated development environment in your browser that includes docs, syntax highlighting, and validation errors."
 redirect_from:
   - /v4/guides/using-the-explorer
 versions:
-  fpt: '*'
+  fpt: "*"
-  ghes: '*'
+  ghes: "*"
-  ghae: '*'
+  ghae: "*"
 topics:
   - API
 ---